Home » Music » Impact Of The Beatles – How The Beatles Changed The World

 The Beatles formed in 1960, featuring the incredibly talented John Lennon, Paul McCartney, George Harrison and Ringo Starr.
 Although varied, most of the music produced by the band incorporated elements of classical and traditional pop, creating an unconventional genre that everyone couldn’t get enough of.

-Throughout the majority of the 1960s, the Beatles dominated pop charts, breaking several sales and attendance records all over the globe.
+Despite the great music artists of the 1960s, the Beatles dominated pop charts, breaking several sales and attendance records all over the globe.
 This quick rise to success sparked “Beatlemania” in 1963 – a term used to describe the incredibly devoted fans that would follow the band all over the country.
 These (mainly female) fans paved the way for boy band culture, influencing how fans react at shows even to this day.

 Whether it’s because they released 11 albums in 8 years or because they touched on (and heavily influenced!) cultural movements, the Beatles did a hell of a lot more than “just make music”.
 Even 50 years after their split, Beatlemania continues to thrive, with many fans still devoted to their music.